4n4m1k/4n4m1k.github.io/_posts/2019-07-27-LaCasaDePepel-HTB-Walkthrough.md

 author:	4n4m1k
 ---

-<H4>Hello!<br/><br/>
+<H4>Hello!</H4>
-LaCasaDePapel just retired today and this my writeup for it.
-This is my first writeup so if you have any feedback then please let me know.
+<H4>LaCasaDePapel just retired today and this my writeup for it.
+This is my first writeup so if you have any feedback then please let me know.<H4>
-This was an interesting box with some CTF type features.
+<H4>This was an interesting box with some CTF type features.
 Overall, I had fun hacking this box.</H4>
 <br/>

 <H1>Enumeration:  </H1>